 - Do millionaires use annuities?

-An annuity is a type of financial product that provides an individual with a steady income stream, typically after they retire.
-It is a contract between an individual and an insurance company in which the individual makes a lump sum payment or regular annuity payment to the insurance company.
+An annuity is a financial product that provides an individual with a steady income stream, typically after they retire.
+It is a contract between an individual and an insurance company in which the individual makes a lump sum or regular annuity payment to the insurance company.
 In return, the insurance company agrees to make periodic payments to the individual for a fixed term or lifetime.

 In contrast, a 401k is a type of employer-sponsored retirement savings plan.
 Participants in a 401k plan make contributions from their paychecks, typically invested in various assets such as stocks, bonds, and mutual funds.
 The money in a 401k grows tax-free until the individual withdraws it, typically after they retire.